NASA has released two stunning images of the world’s newest, and as yet unnamed, island.

 This video, uploaded to YouTube by Naif8989889 on January 2 shows the volcanic activity that formed the island.

 The images were acquired by NASA’s Advanced Land Imager (ALI) on board the Earth Observing-1 (EO-1) satellite on January 15, 2011, making these some of the fist images of the fully formed island.
-Since the eruption began in mid-December NASA has been monitoring the volcano and recorded number of similar satellite images recorded its birth.
+Since the eruption began in mid-December NASA has been monitoring the volcano and recorded a number of similar satellite images recorded its birth.

 This satellite image from Google Maps was recorded in 2010 (according to Google Earth) and shows Rugged Island without its new neighbor